 Even as she pursued degrees in Textile Technology, Organizational Leadership and finally, Adult Education, Rhonda McKnight’s love for books and desire to write stories was always in the back of her mind and in the forefront of her heart.
 Rhonda loves reading and writing stories that touch the heart of women through complex plots and interesting characters in crisis.
-She writes from the comfort of her Atlanta home with black tea, Lays potato chips and chocolate on hand.
+She writes from the comfort of her South Carolina home with black tea, Lays potato chips and chocolate on hand.
 At her feet sits a snappy mixed breed toy dog.

 Rhonda McKnight is the author of several award-winning novels and Black Expressions Top 20 bestsellers, including An Inconvenient Friend, What Kind of Fool and Breaking All The Rules.
 She is the winner of the 2015 Emma Award for Inspirational Romance of the Year.
 She was also a 2010 nominee for the African-American Literary Award.
 Rhonda writes edgy stories that touch the heart of women.
 The themes of faith, forgiveness and hope mark her stories.